Super (2010 Indian film): Kannada

-In Karnataka, the Kannada version was released at over 180 theaters on 3 December 2010.
+In Karnataka, the film was released at over 180 theaters on 3 December 2010.
 The film reported sold-out shows all over the state of Karnataka.
 Some fans who could not get hold of tickets any other way bought them on the black market.
 It celebrated 100 days of run at over 90 centres, 125 days of run at its main centre and 175 days of run at PVR in Bangalore.

 Telugu

 After receiving good response for the audio track, Super was released in Andhra Pradesh in its Telugu version on 11 March 2011.
 Screened at more than 95 theaters across Andhra Pradesh, Super had an opening across the state.
 Upendra was quite happy about receiving extraordinary reviews from Telugu and English daily newspapers and websites.
-It received a widespread appreciation from Telugu newspapers like Eenadu and Vaartha which described Super as 'Upendra's best creative attempt' and was reported to be doing well in Andhra Pradesh.
-Reviews on the websites were also quite positive about the film.
-According to Upendra, the film's good reviews boosted the collections and that the film as a whole has been appreciated and the fresh concept of the story has been widely discussed in media.
 The distributors were quite happy about the response received throughout Andhra Pradesh.
 According to the box office analysts of Andhra Pradesh, the film surprisingly caught the attention of the B, C centre audience in a big way and scored good success.

 Critical reception

-Critically, the film was widely well received in its Kannada version with the Times of India rating it 4/5 stars and describing that the film "succeeds in keeping the audience entertained with witty dialogs, neat script and lively narration, along with Upendra's antics, and, at times, his strange make-up."
+Critically, the film was widely well received with the Times of India rating it 4/5 stars and describing that the film "succeeds in keeping the audience entertained with witty dialogs, neat script and lively narration, along with Upendra's antics, and, at times, his strange make-up."
 Deccan Herald termed the film as "something extraordinary" and praised Upendra's grand return to the direction "by confusing and exciting the audience right from the movie’s inception, with a hotchpotch of his trademark films and roles" while downplaying the characterization of heroines.

 Sify called it a "revolutionary concept" in story-telling which "will make people ponder over the contemporary events and see how the country is plundered by the greedy politicians and corporate community."
 DNA India also rated it 4/5 stars with a consensus that "Upendra still has all it takes to churn movies that are 'his style,' but contemporary in nature and he puts forth a message through this film as well, as he ruthlessly mocks the current political scenario."
 Other reviewers have largely appreciated the multifaceted film for its technicality, complex script dished out in an out-of-the-box narratorial technique while keeping the commercial aspect intact.
 Performances of all artists, especially Upendra's, has been another highlighted feature of the film.